 These grants have funded some of our personnel, development activities with subcontractors, and other research and development costs and expenses.
-However, if these grants are not funded in their entirety or if new grants are not awarded in the future, due to, for example, IIA budget constraints or governmental policy decisions, our ability to fund future research and development and implement technological improvements would be impaired, which would negatively impact our ability to develop our products.
+However, if these grants are not funded in their entirety or if new grants are not awarded in the future, due to, for example, if we choose not to submit an application for a grant, or due to IIA budget constraints or governmental policy decisions, our ability to fund future research and development and implement technological improvements would be impaired, which would negatively impact our ability to develop our products.